kurron/terraform-aws-alb-target-group/README.md

 # Overview
 This Terraform module creates a [Target Group](http://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html)/
 [Listener](http://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-listeners.html)
 pair, which are added to the specified Application Load Balancer.
+This useful if you are partitioning your services by port, e.g. port 1234 maps to Service A and port 5678 maps to Service B.  The use of ALB Listener Rules is a more elegant solution.

 # Prerequisites
 * [Terraform](https://terraform.io/) installed and working